Bhaura, Nawanshahr

 Bhaura is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
-The village is administrated by Sarpanch an elected representative of the village.
-Mr. Ranjit Kumar is the Head of the village (Currently).
+The village is administrated by a sarpanch, or an elected representative of the village.
+Mr. Ranjit Kumar is the current head of the village.

 Demography

-As of 2011, Bhaura has a total number of 385 houses and population of 1778 of which 894 include are males while 884 are females according to the report published by Census India in 2011.
+As of 2011, Bhaura has a total number of 385 houses and a population of 1778, including 894 males and 884 females according to the 2011 Indian census.
 The literacy rate of Bhaura is 82.11%, higher than the state average of 75.84%.
-The population of children under the age of 6 years is 157 which is 8.83% of total population of Bhaura, and child sex ratio is approximately 915 as compared to Punjab state average of 846.
+The population of children under the age of 6 years is 157 which is 8.83% of the total population of Bhaura, and the child sex ratio is approximately 915 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 41.96% of total population in Bhaura.
 The town does not have any Schedule Tribe population so far.

-As per the report published by Census India in 2011, 594 people were engaged in work activities out of the total population of Bhaura which includes 502 males and 92 females.
-According to census survey report 2011, 89.73% workers describe their work as main work and 10.27% workers are involved in Marginal activity providing livelihood for less than 6 months.
+As per the report published by Census India in 2011, 594 people, including 502 males and 92 females, were engaged in work activities out of the total population of Bhaura which includes.
+According to the same census, 89.73% workers describe their work as main work and 10.27% workers are involved in marginal activity providing livelihood for less than 6 months.

 Education

 The village has a Punjabi medium, co-ed upper primary school.
-The school provide mid-day meal as per Indian Midday Meal Scheme.
-The school provide free education to children between the ages of 6 and 14 as per Right of Children to Free and Compulsory Education Act.
+The school provides mid-day meals as per the Indian Midday Meal Scheme.
+The school provides free education to children between the ages of 6 and 14 as per Right of Children to Free and Compulsory Education Act.

 Amardeep Singh Shergill Memorial college Mukandpur and Sikh National College Banga are the nearest colleges.
 Lovely Professional University is 39 km away from the village.